Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: I’ve heard that programmers should never use the `continue` statement.
+Q: I've heard that programmers should never use the `continue` statement.
 Is this true?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: It’s true that `continue` statements are rare.
+A: It's true that `continue` statements are rare.
 Still, `continue` is handy once in a while.
-Suppose we're writing a loop that reads some input data, checks that it’s valid, and, if so, processes the input in some way.
-If there are a number of validity tests, or if they’re complex, `continue` can be helpful.
+Suppose we're writing a loop that reads some input data, checks that it's valid, and, if so, processes the input in some way.
+If there are a number of validity tests, or if they're complex, `continue` can be helpful.
 The loop would look something like this:

 ```C
 for (;;) {